mariadb-corporation/MaxScale/Documentation/filters/Database-Firewall-Filter.md

 #### At_times

 This rule expects a list of time ranges that define the times when the rule in question is active.
 The time formats are expected to be ISO-8601 compliant and to be separated by a single dash (the - character).
-For example defining the active period of a rule to be 17:00 to 19:00 you would add `at times 17:00:00-19:00:00` to the end of the rule.
+For example, to define the active period of a rule to be 5pm to 7pm, you would use `at times 17:00:00-19:00:00` to the end of the rule.

 #### On_queries